Lego stock is not available on any stock exchange and has no stock symbol because it is a privately held, family-owned business based in Denmark.

 Despite being the fourth most popular toy brand of all time, investors cannot purchase shares in Lego.
 Lego is a family-owned business and does not need external financing.
 The Kristiansen family owns 75% of the stock, and the Lego charitable foundation owns 25%.
 Lego’s equity is worth $4.2 billion.

-No Lego stock is available to the public because LEGO Group is a privately held company.
+No Lego stock is publicly available because LEGO Group is a privately held company.
 LEGO stays private because not going public gives management more control over the business.

 Why Lego is not on the Stock Market